Canon 1300D versus Nikon D3400

 The physical size and weight of the Canon 1300D and the Nikon D3400 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat smaller (7 percent) than the Canon 1300D.
-Moreover, the D3400 is slightly lighter (8 percent) than the 1300D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (7 percent) than the Canon 1300D.
+Moreover, the D3400 is markedly lighter (8 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (1300D) and the Nikon Lens Catalog (D3400).